Ai Accountant

 Core components every knowledge management system needs

-Document repository accounting, your digital filing cabinet
+Document repository for accounting firms, your digital filing cabinet

-Your repository is the firm’s spine, every client workpaper lives here, searchable, versioned, and secure.
-Use OCR to read scans, capture PAN, GSTIN, FY, form type, and status metadata automatically.
-Track prepared, reviewed, approved states, with complete user history.
+Use OCR to read scans.
+Capture PAN, GSTIN, FY, form type, and status metadata automatically.
+Track prepared, reviewed, and approved states with complete user history.
 Integrate with Tally and GST portals to reduce manual work.

-Template library CA, standardization at scale
+Template library for CAs, standardization at scale

 Best practices database, learning from experience

 Capture SOPs, post mortems, regulatory interpretations, and resolved review comments.
-Convert individual learning into organizational wisdom, so new team members avoid old mistakes, and seniors share expertise without constant interruption.
+Convert individual learning into organizational wisdom.

 Training materials management, building competence systematically